corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/corda-firewall-configuration-file.md

 java -jar corda-tools-ha-utilities-4.12.jar node-registration --config-files=./entityA/node.conf --config-files=./entityB/node.conf --network-root-truststore=network-root-truststore.jks --network-root-truststore-password=trustpass
 ```

 This call will process `node.conf` files and for each legal name performs Doorman registration.
-Depending on Corda Network configuration this process may require manual approval
+Depending on the Corda network configuration, this process may require manual approval
 and the program will poll for for Certification Signing Request(CSR) completion.
 For more information see [Joining a compatibility zone]({{< relref "../network/joining-a-compatibility-zone.md" >}}).

 After successful execution this will produce two directories `entityA/certificates` and `entityB/certificates` containing the following files: